-How to Ask The Most Difficult Questions In A New Relationship
+How To Ask Tricky Questions In A New Relationship

 You know the feeling: those magical few months when you finally meet someone you really vibe with and you see all signs pointing to a happy relationship.
 Though they can be an intense and scary time (hey, vulnerability is tough), it’s also when you’re starting to lay the foundation for what could possibly be a long-term or end-all-be-all relationship.

 But in between those late nights spent having messy-hot sex and those fun nights spent out celebrating your new couple bubble, you should take time to strengthen your communication style.
 Why?
 It’s what will keep your relationship together, no matter what.